WTFAcademy/WTF-Ethers/en/08_ContractListener/readme.md

 -----

+In this lesson, we will learn how to listen to contract events and implement listening to the "Transfer" event of the USDT contract.
 Note: This tutorial is based on ethers.js v6.
-If you are using v5, you can refer to the [WTF Ethers v5](https://github.com/WTFAcademy/WTF-Ethers/tree/wtf-ethers-v5).

-In this lesson, we will learn how to listen to contract events and implement listening to the "Transfer" event of the USDT contract.

 Refer to the [ethers.js documentation](https://docs.ethers.org/v6/api/contract/#ContractEvent) for more details.